-There is shown below information concerning the annual and long-term compensation for services in all capacities to the Company for the fiscal years ended December 31, 1997, 1996 and 1995 of those persons who were, at December 31, 1997, the executive officers of the Company.
+There is shown below information concerning the annual and long-term compensation for services in all capacities to the Company for the fiscal years ended December 31, 1999, 1998 and 1997 of those persons who were, at December 31, 1999, the executive officers of the Company.
+Also listed is the compensation of former Chairman, President and Chief Executive Officer A. Maurice Myers, who resigned effective November 8, 1999, and former Senior Vice President Samuel A. Woodward, who resigned effective October 15, 1999.